mifung/batchsqlpackage/README.md

 # batchsqlpackage
-This is an enhancement to a repository from John De Havilland's sqlpackageonazurebatch Simple setup using templates to setup an Azure Batch Pool, install sqlpackage and then run tasks using it to restore databases.
+This is an enhancement to a repository from John De Havilland's sqlpackageonazurebatch. <p>
+Simple setup using templates to setup an Azure Batch Pool, install sqlpackage and then run tasks using it to restore databases.

 1. Create a Resource Group <myresourcegroup> and add the following two services into it: <p>